 - If you are using Apache, you also need to make sure support for .htaccess is enabled (using the AllowOverride All directive).

-- MySQL 5+ / MariaDB, MongoDB or Postgres.
-We recommend MySQL / MariaDB.
+- MySQL 5+ / MariaDB or MongoDB.
+We recommend MySQL.

 Known can either be installed at the root of a domain or subdomain, or in a subdirectory.